hzwuyihao/PlanRAG/README.md

 # PlanRAG

 PlanRAG is a retrieval-augmented language-model pipeline for extracting structured development attributes from unstructured planning-permission text.
 It was developed for the paper **“Compliance costs constrain climate-adaptive housing supply in flood-exposed cities”**, which studies how flood-risk regulation shapes residential development in Greater London.
 The repository is intended to make the code logic transparent for review.
-It also includes a demo input file and analysis scripts.
+It includes source code, prompt files, a demo input file, an example expected output file, and analysis scripts.

 ## Repository structure